-Created to celebrate the Coronation of King Charles III and his dedication to the natural world, the 2,700-mile England Coast Path will connect the entire coastline of England for the first time.
+Created to celebrate the Coronation of King Charles III and his dedication to the natural world, the 2,700-mile King Charles III England Coast Path will connect the entire coastline of England for the first time.

-Managed by Natural England and opening in stages, it will link beaches, cliffs and estuaries into one continuous route.
-When it’s open, the King Charles III England Coast Path National Trail is set to be the longest managed coastal path in the world.
+Managed by Natural England, it links beaches, cliffs and estuaries into one continuous route.
+Now it has officially been open by the King himself, the King Charles III England Coast Path National Trail is the longest managed coastal path in the world.

 What is the King Charles III England Coast Path (and where is it)?

-The King Charles III England Coast Path will wrap around the entire coast of England, and will be 2,700 miles long when it is complete.
-It will be an official National Trail, opening up some parts of the English coast to walkers for the first time.
+The 2,700-mile-long King Charles III England Coast Path wraps around the entire coast of England.
+It will be an official National Trail, and opens up some parts of the English coast to walkers for the very first time.

-When will the King Charles III England Coast Path be open?
+What existing trails does the King Charles III England Coast Path link?

-The trail will open in sections as they are finished.
-Some parts of the English coast had existing coastal paths, including the South West Coast Path, which is currently England’s longest National Trail, and the Norfolk Coast Path.
+Some parts of the English coast had existing coastal paths, including the South West Coast Path, which was previously England’s longest National Trail, and the Norfolk Coast Path.

-In August 2025, the final stretch of King Charles III England Coast Path in Yorkshire and the North East opened, making that entire section now complete.
-The final stretch connected Easington and Bridlington, with industrial landscapes and natural beauty on either side.
+In August 2025, sections of the King Charles III England Coast Path in Yorkshire and the North East opened.
+The final completed stretch connects Easington and Bridlington, with industrial landscapes and natural beauty on either side.

 - How much land does King Charles own?
 Here’s what the monarch actually has in his land portfolio